 Enhanced Oil Recovery (EOR) Techniques and Helpful Technology

-Oil recovery in hydrocarbon production is a series of efforts aimed at obtaining as much oil & gas as possible from a hydrocarbon-bearing reservoir.
-Typically, the rate of production varies over the lifecycle of a well; thus, the formation will require additional stimulation to ensure that production volumes remain at sustainable levels for as long as possible.
+Oil recovery in hydrocarbon production is a series of efforts to obtain as much oil & gas as possible from a hydrocarbon-bearing reservoir.
+Typically, the production rate varies over the lifecycle of a well.
+Therefore, the formation will require additional stimulation to ensure that production volumes remain at sustainable levels for as long as possible.

 For optimal oil recovery, various techniques and technologies are employed across several phases depending on the age of the well, formation characteristics, and the cost of operation.

 Primary recovery is employed during the initial phase of oil production.
-For conventional oil and gas, it begins immediately after drilling operations have been concluded, and a Christmas (production) tree installed at the wellhead.
+For conventional oil and gas, it begins immediately after drilling operations have been concluded.
+Then, a Christmas tree (oil well) is installed at the wellhead.
 In primary recovery, oil production is chiefly due to the natural formation pressure of the reservoir and basic pumping operations via the production casing.
-Primary oil recovery techniques recover only about 30% of OIIP.
+However, primary oil recovery techniques recover only about 30% of OIIP.

 Secondary recovery follows primary recovery, typically due to a decline in the natural formation pressure of the reservoir.
 The operator may inject gas or steam flooding into the reservoir through an injection well to force more oil toward the production casing.
 Secondary oil recovery methods can help operators recover up to 60% of OIIP.